Caragine/jobster-master/README.md

 # JOBSTER

+CS691 - Computer Science Project - Jobster

+Group project spanning two semesters to create Jobster web application

+Collaborated with team to develop web-based application for job seekers to assist in job application process with React and Node.js utilizing Agile software development practices

+Created and maintained back-end database for application using MySQL and google cloud database

+Assisted in QA testing of product throughout development process

 Jobster is a job hunting website where anyone can search for their jobs based upon their personal preferences.